IainRo/Git-For-Congress/README.md

 # Congress In Context
-Created for LA Hacks 2021
+Created for LA Hacks 2021: Devpost Link: https://devpost.com/software/congress-in-context

 Bills passed by Congress are frequently long, confusing and hard to read.
 This web app puts these Bill changes in context.